 - Certain metallic ions (mercury, zinc, copper, etc.) have been related to swelling and edema after local anesthesia in dentistry.
 Therefore, chemical disinfectants containing or releasing these ions are not recommended.
 Antirust tablets usually contain sodium nitrite or some similar agents that may be capable of releasing metal ions.
 Because of this, aluminium sealed cartridges should not be kept in such solutions.

 - Quaternary ammonium salts, such as benzalkonium chloride, are electrolytically incompatible with aluminium.
-Cartridges of Lidocaine and Epinephrine Injections are sealed with aluminium caps and therefore should not be immersed in any solution containing these salts.
+Cartridges of LIGNOSPAN are sealed with aluminium caps and therefore should not be immersed in any solution containing these salts.

 - Cracking of glass cartridges is most often the result of an attempt to use a cartridge with an extruded plunger.
 An extruded plunger loses its lubrication and can be forced back into the cartridge only with difficulty.
 Cartridges with extruded plungers should be discarded.

 - Store at controlled room temperature, below 25°C (77°F)

 Manufactured for SEPTODONT, Inc., 205 Granite Run Dr., Suite 150, Lancaster, PA, USA 17601